sage-code/maj/script.md

 ## Writing direction

-To write a Maj letter you start with move 1, then you continue with move 2 and do not lift your pen until you finish the letter.
+To write a Maj letters correctly you must start with movement 1, then you continue with movement 2 and do not lift your pen until you finish the letter.
 Some letters have loops and some have full stops with returns.
-The return is never 100% back over the line, it is slightly off forming a sharp angle.
+The return is back over the line, or slightly off forming a sharp angle.

 <img src="maj-script.png" alt="Maj Script" width="400"></img>